zdubash/lost-in-translation/index.md

 ### Usage

-After installing dependencies, as linked in the [README](https://github.com/zdubash/lost-in-translation/blob/main/README.md), download both `lost-in-translation.py` and `helpers.py` and then run the first file with `python lost-in-translation.py`.
+After installing dependencies, as linked in the [README](https://github.com/zdubash/lost-in-translation/blob/main/README.md), download both `lost-in-translation.py` and `helpers.py` from the [GitHub Repo](https://github.com/zdubash/lost-in-translation/tree/main) and then run the main file with `python lost-in-translation.py`.

 Input any phrase, choose the various languages you’d like to use to translate it (one at a time), and watch how some of the words or the meaning may change as it reverts back to English at the end.